CN-UPB/nfv-dsl-qpn/README.md

 ### To view the petri net:
 1. Download and install the Petri Net modeling tool [TimeNET](https://timenet.tu-ilmenau.de/#/)
 2. Open the qpn.xml file from the runtime workspace the new eclipse instance created automatically (probably called "runtime-EclipseApplication" or something similar)

+### Troubleshooting

+- If an error occurrs in the vnf\_to\_qpn\_xtext.ui.tests project while cleaning, building and generating the workflow, this can be ignored as the editor should not be affected.

 ## For developers
 The project consists of three different parts: